Get all the latest data for Tamarindo

 How do I verify title and ownership history in Tamarindo right now?

-The key document you should request is a certificación literal, which is a registry-certified extract that confirms the current owner, property description, and any recorded liens or legal issues.
+The key document to request is a certificación literal, because it shows the registered owner, property description, liens, mortgages, annotations, easements, and legal limitations.

 You will find here the list of classic mistakes people make when buying a property in Tamarindo.